vasyahuyasa/stancli/README.md

 # Stancli

-Utility for send arbitrary data to nats streaming from command-line.
+Utility for send arbitrary data to nats streaming server from command-line.

 ## Installation